I’m starting a new series: The GAPS diet for dummies.

 Sometimes odd behaviors start to show up, either as ways to cope with stress, or in response to different stimuli in the environment.
 Some kids can’t stand certain fabrics in their clothing.
 Others are bothered by bright lights.
 Sometimes they’re just not where they should be for their age socially, for a normally developing child.

 As GAPS kids progress through school, certain things will show up.
 Sometimes they get a formal diagnosis for full autism or being on the autism spectrum.
-Sometimes they get other types of diagnosis.
+Sometimes they get other types of diagnosises.

 Other kids seem to do fine socially, but have other difficulties like dyslexia or ADD.
-Or, the physical symptoms of allergies, eczema or asthma can really take hold.
+Or, the physical symptoms of allergies, eczema or asthma can really take hold, grow worse, or just never go away.

 For all of these types of GAPS kids, the digestive issues continue or worsen.
 Some people tend toward constipation, and that will be their struggle.
 Others have ongoing issues with diarrhea.